14 Best Christmas Towns in Florida

 A wonderland of twinkling lights descends upon St. Augustine's streets (and many of its homes) from mid-November through January.
 During this annual Night of Lights Festival, you'll find more than three million lights draped on historic buildings, swirling around palm trees, and lining adorable brick-lined roads.

-See them up close by booking an Old Town Trolley Tour for a magical ride around town.
-Or hit the waves on an evening boat cruise like the Nights of Lights Tour offered by Florida Water Tours.
-Everything looks more radiant from the bay.
+See them up-close by booking an Old Town Trolley Tour for a magical ride around town.
+Or, hit the waves on an evening boat cruise like the Nights of Lights Tour offered by Florida Water Tours.
+Everything looks more radiant from the bay, and getting out on the water is one of the best things to do in Florida.

-Better yet, visit during the second Saturday of December to catch the annual Regatta of Lights, a picturesque event featuring colorfully lighted boats of all sizes parading along Matanzas Bay.
+Better yet, visit on the second Saturday of December to catch the annual Regatta of Lights, a picturesque event featuring colorfully lighted boats of all sizes parading along Matanzas Bay.

 The most festive town in Florida, St. Augustine also boasts one of the largest Christmas parades in northeast Florida.
 It begins at the Shrine of Our Lady of La Leche and ends at the visitor center.
-Afterwards, guests are invited to visit with Santa at the Plaza de la Constitución.
+Afterwards, guests are invited to visit with Santa at one of the town's biggest tourist attractions, the Plaza de la Constitución.

 Accommodation: Top-Rated Resorts in St. Augustine, FL

-Orlando takes fun to a whole new, super enjoyable level.
+Orlando takes fun to a whole new, super-enjoyable level.
 We're talking giant theme parks (we're looking at you, Walt Disney World and Universal Studios), massive aquariums (hello, SeaWorld), and mammoth waterslides (what's up, Volcano Bay).
-It's no surprise, then, that they go all out at Christmastime.
+It's no surprise, then, that they go all-out at Christmastime, creating family-friendly fun for holiday lovers of all ages.

 Mickey's Very Merry Christmas Party at Disney World is the biggest holiday gala in town.
 It boasts a Christmastime Parade with everyone's favorite characters, a Fireworks Show, concerts, and holiday-themed shows starring the likes of Anna and Elsa from the movie Frozen.

-If you're missing snow, head to the Snow Factory at Gaylord Palms.
-Guests can whizz down ice slides on tubes and visit Snowball Build and Blast to make and throw a real snowball.
+If you're missing snow, head to the Snow Factory at Gaylord Palms Resort & Convention Center in nearby Kissimmee.
+Guests can whizz down ice slides on tubes and visit Snowball Build and Blast to make and throw a real snowball–in Florida!

 LEGOLAND features a giant LEGO brick Christmas tree, as well as festive shows and lights galore.
 SeaWorld boasts tasty treats and shopping opportunities in addition to their holiday performances.